Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

    Remember: Business failure testing is an ongoing process.
 Regularly test your agents and update your business failure test suites to stay ahead of emerging failures.

-   For more up-to-date business failure testing and a collaborative UI, see the :doc:`Giskard Hub Business Failure Testing </hub/sdk/datasets/business>` guide.
+   For more up-to-date business failure testing and a collaborative UI, see the :doc:`Giskard Hub Knowledge Base Testing </hub/sdk/datasets/knowledge_base>` guide.
 Giskard Hub's enterprise subscription leverages continuous monitoring of the latest LLM business failures and state-of-the-art research, while the open-source vulnerability database is based on 2023 data and is not regularly updated.

 .. tip::